 Welcome to Year 2!

 Welcome back!
-We hope that you all enjoyed your half term break and that your child is ready to continue their learning with another exciting topic.
+We hope that you all enjoyed the Christmas break and are ready to continue your learning with another exciting topic.

-Our theme this half term is ‘Whose food is this?’
+Our theme this half term is ‘Where in the world?’

-Presentation from the Year 2 SATS Meeting on 25th January 2018 can be downloaded here.
+Powerpoint from the SATS Information meeting on 29th January can be found here.

 Children need to bring their P.E. kits on Monday to be kept in school until Friday.
-Year 2 will have their P.E. sessions on Mondays.
+Year 2 will have their P.E. sessions on TUESDAYS.
+(Please note the change of day!)

 On this days can you please ensure that long hair is tied back and that earrings are not worn.